-Update and next steps Highlight main developments since last year's survey Planned actions (if any) and expected commencement date Ongoing monitoring.
-If appropriate, further decisions on the adjustment of the countercyclical capital buffer or on the regulatory framework, including the potential introduction of additional regulatory measures affecting the demand for mortgages.
+Update and next steps Highlight main developments since last year's survey Pla anned actions (if any) and expected commencement date On adj reg add Ongoing monitoring.
+If appropriate, further decisions on the djustment of the countercyclical capital buffer or on the egulatory framework, including the potential introduction of dditional regulatory measures affecting the demand for nortgages.